kristinbourassa/Rara/README.md

 ## SDU MS Fragments
-Here are some fragment images.
-Yay!
+Here are some images of Fragments from the SDU.
+Know anything about it? please post a comment with [hypothes.is](https://hypothes.is/)

 * [Pakke 1](Pakke1.md)
 * [Pakke 2](Pakke2.md)